robertwenner/comics/doc/outputs.md

 * `tag_count`: An object of language to tag to tag count, e.g., in English, tag "beer" was seen 10 times.
 This can be used to show only the top x tags, or to use different font sizes based on tag frequency.

+* `tag_min` and `tag_max` (per language), how often the least often and how often the most often tag were used, as an object with the language as the key.
+In combination with `tag_count` this can be used to calculate the font size of items in a tag cloud.

 ### Tag pages